-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-Thank you for asking that question.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for asking that question.
 We just discussed this quite recently about social workers for the communities.
 Sanikiluaq is not the only community going through the shortage of staff.
 If I remember correctly, there are about five communities that are lacking social workers that need to have social workers brought in from other communities.
-They are usually visited by the Rankin Inlet regional headquarters.
-As for the staff from the Kitikmeot, they get their staff from Cambridge Bay.
+I know that Sanikiluag is usually visited by staff from the Rankin Inlet regional headquarters.
+As for the Kitikmeot, they get their staff from Cambridge Bay.
 Thank you, Mr. Speaker.

-Speaker: Your first supplementary, Mr. Qavvik.
+Speaker: Your first supplementary, Mr. Oavvik.

 Mr. Qavvik: Thank you, Mr. Speaker.
 Thank you for the response, minister.
-As I noted in my member's statement, having new housing units in Sanikiluaq dedicated to our nursing staff is an important step in relieving the tension around filling nursing positions in the community.
+Mr. Speaker, as I noted in my member's statement, having new housing units in Sanikiluaq dedicated to our nursing staff is an important step in relieving the tension around filling nursing positions in the community.
 It took a lot of lobbying to get the government to allocate these units appropriately.

-Mr. Speaker, can the minister describe what steps he has taken to get housing units allocated to such frontline staff as community social services workers?
+Mr. Speaker, can the minister describe what steps she has taken to get housing units allocated to such frontline staff as community social services workers?
 Thank you, Mr. Speaker.